mrooks84-gif/Cockpit-MergerFS-Storage/README.md

 Trend Logging: Automatically records one usage point every 24 hours (saved in browser storage) to build a 40-day trend line.

-# 1. The Setup (Terminal Commands)
-First, create the directory and download the required chart library that makes the visuals possible.

 # Create the plugin directory
 ` sudo mkdir -p /usr/share/cockpit/mergerfs-storage `
 # Download chart.min.js